-This figure plots the nudge-by-nudge treatment effect (horizontal axis) against the standard error (vertical axis).
+This figure plots the treatment effects (horizontal axis) against the standard errors (vertical axis).
 Nudges within the two gray lines are insignificant at the 5% level (i.e., t < 1.96).
 Figure A9d shows all the nudges in the Published Nudge Units sample, while A9e shows only the nudges with the highest t-stat within their trial.